 Fieldwork was completed in August 2007.
-A typical low-centred polygon (07-SA-LY; 72.070° N and 113.921° E; Fig. 1c, d) was selected for detailed study.
-The polygon was divided into 156 square meter plots, using a grid labelled A to L and 1 to 13 m (Fig. 2).
-We measured the elevation of the land surface (including the floor of the pond) relative to the water level in the pond as well as the depth of the active layer, at the centre of each plot (method according to Donner, 2007).
-The coverage of the main vascular plants was recorded for each plot in modified per cent classes according to the Braun-Blanquet floristic approach.
+A typical lowcentred polygon (07-SA-LY; 72.070° N and 113.921° E; Fig. 1c and d) was selected for detailed study.
+The polygon was divided into 156 square metre plots, using a grid labelled A to L and 1 to 13 m (Fig. 2).
+We measured the elevation of the land surface (including the floor of the pond) relative to the water level in the pond, as well as the depth of the active layer, at the centre of each plot (method according to Donner, 2007).
+The coverage of the main vascular plants was recorded for each plot in modified per cent classes, according to the Braun-Blanquet floristic approach (Braun-Blanquet, 1964).
 Several taxa could only be recorded to genus or family level because the flowering period of most taxa was already over.

-We also collected pH and conductivity measurements in the field for both soil and surface water along Transect G (Fig. 2a) using a WTW Multi 350i measuring instrument.
-We obtained a short core (Core C) of the upper 54 cm of sediment from plot G8 (pond) using a simple plastic tube (Fig. 2a).
+We performed pH and conductivity measurements in the field, for both soil and surface water, along Transect G (Fig. 2a) using a WTW Multi 350i measuring instrument.
+We obtained a short core (Core C) of the upper 54 cm of sediment from plot G8 (pond), using a simple plastic tube (Fig. 2a).
 The core became compressed to 27 cm in the plastic tube during the coring process due to the loose organic material.
-Sub-samples were taken from Core C at 1 cm intervals Since we cannot assume a homogenous compression over the whole length of the core, we present the data for the 27 cm core length and not for the original 54 cm length.
-We also sampled vertical soil sections of 42 cm length (Section A) and 50 cm length (Section B) in plots G1 and G3, respectively, at 2.3 cm resolution.
-The materials were transported to the Alfred Wegener Institute in Potsdam, Germany and stored at 4 °C.
+Sub-samples were taken from Core C at 1 cm intervals.
+Since we cannot assume a homogenous compression over the whole length of the core, we present the data for the 27 cm core length and not for the original 54 cm length.
+In plots G1 and G3, we cut vertical soil sections of 2.3 cm size totalling a length of 42 cm (Section A) and 50 cm (Section B).
+The soil samples were transported to the Alfred Wegener Institute in Potsdam, Germany, and stored at $4 \,^{\circ}$ C.